d0n601/CSUS-CSC153/Labs/Lab3/README.md

 **Figure 6:** Set Edit Mode to Read-Only.

-To examine or disk, we click `Tools -> Open Disk` from the menu.
+To examine our disk, we click `Tools -> Open Disk` from the menu.
 In the View Disk dialog box we select the `C:` drive and then click OK.
 ![1_select_c_drive](./images/1_select_c_drive.png)
 **Figure 7:** Selecting the `C:` drive as our disk to open.